 What does LUKA stand for, and who is behind the label?

-Luka stands for luscious and luxuriously handcrafted jewellery made from exotic and sustainable semi-precious beads collected from all over the world.
+Luka stands for luscious and luxuriously handcrafted statement jewellery made from exotic and sustainable semi-precious beads collected from all over the world.
 Our one-off designs are sumptuous and evocative quality pieces that will only ever exist as unique models without Doppelgänger!
 We believe that every woman should have her very own jewellery that says something about herself, and not be a retail clone!
 We are a two-person husband and wife team based near Byron Bay and work closely with small-batch suppliers and artisans to source materials from all over the world, allowing for wide experimentation with materials and techniques.
 We use irresistible agates, amethyst, turquoise, jade, lava, pearls, emeralds, opals and many other distinctive and sumptuous materials to create a vibrant and individual look with every single piece.

 Ecology meets Creativity